Home & Design

 Try it free — The 5 Places AI Can Reduce Drafting Friction in a Design Practice

-You don't need to become a tech person.
-You need to know the handful of places AI can reduce drafting and admin friction in a design practice — then ignore the rest.
+Know exactly what AI can do for your design practice — and what it can't.
+You don't need to become a tech person beyond that — just the handful of places AI can reduce drafting and admin friction, then ignore the rest.

 Here are areas where AI may be useful for drafting and organizing communication: